dmoralestech2/Java-Writings2/Java_Lambda.md

 If you look into the parameters, it's still asking for an object of type Supplier.
 And Supplier is an interface with only one method that has a specific signature.

-The key to understading Functional Interfaces is to understand their method signatures.
+The key to understanding Functional Interfaces is to understand their method signatures.

-When I see an inteface with a @FunctionInterface annotation I think of it as one method wrapped in an object.
+When I see an interface with a @FunctionInterface annotation I think of it as one method wrapped in an object.

 If we see a parameter of type interface, it means that we need to pass an object that implements that interface.